 Another great choice to make tiramisu is to use angel food cake.
 Instead of using ladyfingers, get a store-bought angel food cake.

-Its cake layers generously soaked with coffee get a beautiful flavor and gorgeous look when sliced.
-Spread tiramisu cream between layers and finish with the drizzle of the fudge ice cream topping.
+Its cake layers, generously soaked with coffee, get a beautiful flavor and look when sliced.
+Spread tiramisu cream between layers and finish with a drizzle of the fudge ice cream topping.

 19. Panettone

 Panettone and tiramisu...
-Combining two delicious desserts is a great idea, especially when you have a few leftover panettone slices.
+Combining two delicious desserts is great, especially when you have a few leftover panettone slices.

-The sweet, fruity notes of panettone perfectly complement a creamy, luscious layer in tiramisu.
+The sweet, fruity notes of panettone perfectly complement the creamy, luscious layer in tiramisu.

 Finally, chill tiramisu with panettone (tiramisù con panettone in Italian) for 3-4 hours before finishing with grated dark chocolate.